mlibrary/about-ebc/src/content/invest.md

 <h2 id="oa">Open Access</h2>

 In the humanities, the monograph acts as the lab where scholars experiment and engage with other thinkers.
 Despite the valuable ideas emerging from these fields, the academic community has struggled to find sustainable ways to make humanities monographs open access.
-Grant money and other funding is often less available to these scholars than to their counterparts in the sciences.
+Grant money and other funding are often less available to these scholars than to their counterparts in the sciences.
 As a result, the academic and publishing communities have had to explore new ways to make the turn to open.
 Fund to Mission from the University of Michigan Press is one such project to open up the best humanities scholarship to the global community.

 The endeavor of opening humanities content to the world is a vital one.
 As the core places where work in these fields is done, monographs have the potential to be spaces that inspire dialogues and connections.
 When monographs exist only behind paywalls, there is less of an opportunity for global collaborations to happen.
 However, when these monographs become open access, new opportunities for interdisciplinary exchange emerge.

-The University of Michigan Press has moved towards open access for its monographs precisely in order to provide these new opportunities for exploration.
+The University of Michigan Press has moved towards open access for its monographs precisely to provide these new opportunities for exploration.
 Ensuring that everyone has access to this scholarship, no matter where they are located or what their institutional affiliation is, can only strengthen the humanities.

 <h2 id="model">Overview of Fund to Mission Open Access Model</h2>

 Working with LYRASIS, the University of Michigan has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
-In the spring of 2021, the Press announced its transition to an open access monograph model termed Fund to Mission.
+In the spring of 2021, the Press announced its transition to an open-access monograph model termed Fund to Mission.

 Fund to Mission demonstrates a return to <a href="https://aupresses.org/the-value-of-university-presses/">the origins of the university press movement</a> and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
-Our goal is to convert at least 75% of U-M Press monographs to open access by the end of 2023, <b>without any author ever having to pay</b>.
+Our goal is to convert our new monographs program so that in 2023 at least 75% of the U-M Press monographs published that year are open access, <b>without any author ever having to pay</b>.

 ### The Funding Model

 Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection (UMP EBC) by way of our current fair pricing.
 However, rather than only funding a paywalled collection, an increasing percentage of titles become open access.
 By committing to purchase one of the UMP EBC packages (listed under "Investment Options"), libraries:

-* Support the conversion to 75% (~60) of University of Michigan Press scholarly monographs in 2023.
-(If we realize our goal, we will expand this percentage in succeeding years.);
+* Support the conversion to 75% (~60) of University of Michigan Press scholarly monographs in 2023;
 * Receive perpetual access to the remaining restricted frontlist titles and term access to the backlist (~2,000 titles), which will otherwise remain closed to non-purchasers;
 * Support authors’ ability to publish innovative, digital scholarship leveraging the next-generation, open-source Fulcrum platform.